niklasramo/dragdoll/docs/docs/index.md

 To actually move elements around, DragDoll provides the [`Draggable`](/docs/draggable) class.
 This class acts as an orchestrator for any number of sensors and moves DOM elements based on the drag events emitted by the provided sensors.
 The [`Draggable`](/docs/draggable) class features a simple and functional API that allows you to control the drag process explicitly from start to finish.

-## But... why?
+## Motivation

-What differentiates DragDoll from other drag-and-drop libraries?
-Simply put, the API, architecture and attention to detail.
-DragDoll is the culmination of years of work on drag-and-drop systems, distilling the best parts of existing libraries into one coherent API.
-Designed to be as flexible and extensible as possible, it provides an enjoyable foundation for creating any kind of drag-and-drop interactions.
+Drag and drop is hard.
+DragDoll aims to make it less so.

+More specifically, DragDoll is an attempt to provide a simple, flexible, and powerful drag system that can be used to build a wide variety of drag-and-drop interfaces.
+It's designed to be easy to use, easy to extend, and easy to integrate into any kind of project.

 ## Features